 Make Problem Resolution A Top Priority

 Problems are inevitable.
-You will cause some, others will be of no fault of your own.
+You will cause some, and others will be of no fault of your own.
 In either case, these are often the times when your customer needs you to perform at your best, and they are likely to remember what you did or did not do to help minimize the impact of the problem on their business.
-Check out these six strategies to help you overcome supply chain disruption.

-Determining root cause and taking preventive action is important, but be sure to make containment and corrective action your top priority until the impact of the problem on your customer is minimized.
+Determining the root cause and taking preventive action is important, but be sure to make containment and corrective action your top priority until the impact of your customer's problem is minimized.

 Did you find this useful?